theajack/cnchar/helper/README.en.md

 18. **Multi-end available**, can be used in**browser, nodejs, applet / mini-game, ReactNative / Weex / Uniapp / Electron, webpack**..., supports all environments where js can run
 19. **typescript support**, support calling in typescript
 20. Rich configuration, split into 7 libraries according to function
+21. Support **custom** pinyin strokes and other data, use more flexible

 ### 2. Overview